curtisalexander/saspyrilia/docs/welcome.md

 ## [Docs](/docs/welcome)
 Just want to jump into the code snippets?
 Peruse the docs at left.

-Or use the search functionality to find what you are looking for.
+Or use the search functionality to find what you are looking for (coming soon).

 ### Contributing
 Have an idea for an example to add?
 Want to suggest a change?
 Utilize the _Edit_ buttons and submit a PR on Github!